duckduckgo/community-platform/Readme.md

 requirements of the distribution itself:

       cd community-platform
-      cpanm $( dzil authordeps --missing )
-      cpanm $( dzil listdeps --missing )
+      duckpan installdeps

 **WARNING:** Check for errors!
-If you don't have the overview, just redo both `cpanm` commands, and you can see the errors more clear!
-As mentioned above, it could be just a bad mirror.
+If you don't have the overview, just redo the command, and you can see the errors more clear!
+It could be just a bad mirror or download error.

 When all requirements are installed we can deploy a small test setup for the environment.